rhasselbaum/socket-sentry/README.md

 # The end

 __This project is obsolete.
 Unfortunately, I don't have the time or motivation to migrate it to newer Plasma/Qt versions.
-I'll keep the repo up in case anyone extracts value from it.
+I'll keep the repo up in case anyone finds value in it.
 Thanks to all those who offered encouragement!__

 # Overview